LLNL/variorum/src/docs/sphinx/Intel.rst

       -  Naming conventions will vary across and within documents, even to the naming of particular MSRs.
-While these are trivial to the eye (CTL versus CONTROL, PKG versus PACKAGE) it does make grepping documents more challenging that it should be.
+While these are trivial to the eye (CTL versus CONTROL, PKG versus PACKAGE) it does make grepping documents more challenging than it should be.
 We have tried to follow a consistent scheme for MSRs, PCI addresses and CPUID queries.
 Where there is a conflict in MSR names, we have chosen what seems most sensible.